The homology of the Temperley-Lieb algebras: Temperley-Lieb Algebras

 Then~$\theta$ induces an isomorphism

 where~$I$ is the two-sided ideal generated by elements of the form

 for~$i=j\pm 1$.
 And moreover, the elements~$\theta(T_i)$ act on the trivial module~$\t$ as multiplication by~$\lambda$.

 \begin{defn} Let~$v\in R^{\times}$.
-We define~$s_1,\ldots,s_{n-1}\in\tl_n(v+v^{-1})$ by setting and note that these elements satisfy the following properties: \begin{itemize} \item $s_i^2 = (q-1)s_i + q$ for all~$i$, \item $s_i s_j = s_js_i$ for~$i\neq j\pm 1$, \item $s_is_js_i = s_js_is_j$ for~$i=j\pm 1$, \item $s_is_js_i - \lambda s_is_j-\lambda s_js_i +\lambda^2 s_i + \lambda^2 s_j-\lambda^3=0$ for~$i=j\pm 1$, \item $s_i$ acts on~$\t$ as multiplication by~$\lambda$. \end{itemize} \end{defn}
+We define~$s_1,\ldots,s_{n-1}\in\tl_n(v+v^{-1})$ by setting and note that these elements satisfy the following properties: \begin{itemize} \item $s_i^2 = (v^2-1)s_i + v^2$ for all~$i$, \item $s_i s_j = s_js_i$ for~$i\neq j\pm 1$, \item $s_is_js_i = s_js_is_j$ for~$i=j\pm 1$, \item $s_is_js_i - \lambda s_is_j-\lambda s_js_i +\lambda^2 s_i + \lambda^2 s_j-\lambda^3=0$ for~$i=j\pm 1$, \item $s_i$ acts on~$\t$ as multiplication by~$\lambda$. \end{itemize} \end{defn}

 \begin{remark} There is a homomorphism from (the group algebra of) the braid group into~$\tl_n(v+v^{-1})$ given on generators by~$s_i\mapsto s_i$.
-This is the content of the second and third bullet points above, together with the fact that the~$s_i$ are invertible.
+This is the content of the second and third bullet points above, together with the fact that the~$s_i$ are invertible, which follows from the first bullet point (and the fact that~$v$ is a unit).
 Diagrammatically, this homomorphism can be viewed as a \emph{smoothing expansion} from braided diagrams to planar diagrams: take a braid diagram, and then smooth each crossing in turn in the two possible ways, using appropriate weightings for each smoothing.
 For example, we can visualise the image of~$s_i$ in $\tl_n(v+v^{-1})$ as the standard braid group generator crossing strand~$i$ over strand~$i+1$.
 There are two ways this crossing can be resolved to a planar diagram, and we equate~$s_i$ to the sum of these two states.
 They are the identity and~$U_i$, as shown in Figure~$\ref{fig: smoothing}$.

 The coefficient of the identity is~$\lambda$ and the coefficient of~$U_i$ is~$\mu$, simply because we defined~$s_i=\lambda+\mu U_i$.
 Similarly, we consider the image of~$s_i^{-1}$ as strand~$i$ crossing under strand~$i+1$, and when this is smoothed the coefficient of the identity is~$\lambda^{-1}$ and the coefficient of~$U_i$ is~$\mu^{-1}$, precisely because one can verify that~$s_i^{-1} = \lambda^{-1}+\mu^{-1}U_i$ in~$\tl_n(v+v^{-1})$.